RaspberrySun/FISH_PI/README.md

 # FISH_PI
-a underwater fish robot made by two raspis
+An underwater fish robot made by two raspis